“Giving up is something a Lauda doesn’t do.”

 The Two Retirements

 However, the allure of the racetrack proved too firm, and Lauda joined McLaren in 1982 after a two-year hiatus from Formula 1.
-He was paired with Alain Prost, and the two drivers formed a formidable partnership.
+He paired up with Alain Prost, and they formed a formidable partnership.
 Lauda clinched the championship in 1984 and finished second to Prost in 1985.

 Lauda’s second retirement came in 1985 after his third and final World Championship title.